-A non-profit business plan is simply a roadmap of the non-profit organization, which outlines the goals and objectives of how it can achieve its targets.
-A non-profit is a company that is started for any other purpose other than making a profit.
+A non-profit business plan is simply a roadmap for a non-profit organization, one which outlines the organization’s goals and objectives, and how it plans to attain them.
+A non-profit is a business entity that is started for any specified purpose other than making a profit.
 The most common reason for a non-profit organization is charity work.

 Uses of a Non-Profit Business Plan

-Owners of non-profit organizations need business plans for:
+Owners of non-profit organizations need business plans for the following reasons:

 - Persuading big donors or foundations to finance their projects

 - Hiring board members who can help them in terms of getting a clearer idea of what they are committing themselves to

-- Acting as a compass for the whole non-profit business; to prevent key players from straying or going off the main course
+- Acting as a compass for the whole non-profit organization – to prevent key players from straying or going off the main course

 - When applying for business loans, especially if the non-profit has plans to start a store, restaurant, gift shop, or other venture that can help fund its programs

-One thing to keep in mind is that the business plan is not rigid; it should be created in such a way that it leaves room for changes.
-In such a way, non-profit owners can adjust clauses as the organization grows.
+One thing to keep in mind is that the business plan is not rigid.
+It should be created in such a way that it leaves room for adaptive changes.
+In this way, non-profit owners can adjust their plans as the organization grows.

 Components of a Non-Profit Business Plan

-The non-profit organization can use the business plan throughout its life, making changes to it whenever necessary.
-For a startup non-profit, the business plan can be quite brief compared to that for a mature non-profit.
-As such, the plan may vary depending on the specific type of organization.
-However, there are a couple of things that should be included in every non-profit business plan.
+A non-profit organization can use the business plan throughout its life, making changes to it whenever necessary.
+For a startup non-profit, the business plan can be quite brief as compared to that of a more mature non-profit.
+The plan may vary depending on the specific organization, however, there are a couple of things that should be included in every non-profit business plan.

 1. Executive Summary

 The executive summary is a brief breakdown of the contents outlined in the business plan.
-The trick here is to provide an interesting summary, which will keep the reader engaged enough to go through the entire plan.
-Under this section, the non-profit owner can describe the organization’s mission, a short background of how it started, and its unique strengths.
+The trick here is to provide an interesting summary that will keep the reader engaged enough to go through the entire plan.
+Under this section, the non-profit owner can describe the organization’s mission, a short background of how and why it was started, and its unique strengths.
 He or she can also outline the non-profit’s products, services, and programs.
-Additionally, the owner needs not forget to include the organization’s marketing and financial plans.
+Additionally, the owner needs to include the organization’s marketing and financial plans.

 2. Organizational Structure

-Under this section, the owner simply needs to explain how the non-profit is structured, starting from the board of directors to the staff.
-He or she should also highlight subsidiaries (if there are any), its objectives, strategies on how to scale up, and a few trends in that particular non-profit area.
+Under this section, the owner simply needs to explain how the non-profit is structured, starting from the board of directors and working down to executive staff.
+He or she should also highlight subsidiaries (if there are any), objectives, strategies on how to scale up, and a few trends in this particular non-profit area.

 3. Products, Programs or Services Rendered

-The products and services that were listed in the executive summary are now described in a comprehensive way under this section.
-The individual should also incorporate unique features like the delivery methods, sources of products, the benefits of the non-profit’s products and services, as well as future development plans.
-This section should also provide information relating to copyrights and patents owned by the non-profit.
+The products and services that were listed in the executive summary are now described in a more comprehensive way under this section.
+The individual should also incorporate unique features such as the delivery methods, sources of products, the benefits of the non-profit’s products and services, as well as future development plans.
+This section should also provide information relating to any copyrights or patents that the non-profit holds.

 4. Marketing Plan

 What is the target market or audience of the non-profit’s programs?
 How does the nonprofit intend to reach these people?
-What constituencies does the non-profit serve?
-The marketing plan should provide detailed answers to the questions.
-For instance, the owner should outline the competitors of his non-profit or other collaborators working with his organization.
+What constituencies does the non-profit aim to serve?
+The marketing plan should provide detailed answers to these questions.
+For instance, the owner should outline the competitors of his non-profit, as well as other non-profits that may be potential collaborators.

 5. Operational Plan

 Under this section, the owner will be trying to answer questions such as: How does the nonprofit deliver its products or services?
 What is the location of its main facility?
-Does the nonprofit have any equipment or inventory?
+Does the nonprofit have any equipment or inventory needs?
 Essentially, the individual should explain the exact strategies he plans to use to maintain the operation.
 This section also covers the impact of the non-profit’s programs and services on clients and on the community at large.